On determinant functors and $K$-theory: Introduction

-More recently Breuning defined a notion of determinant functor for triangulated categories and showed that any triangulated category $\C{T}$ possesses a universal determinant functor \cite{dftc}.
-Moreover, if $\C{T}$ has a bounded non-degenerate $t$-structure with heart $\C{A}$ he proved that determinant functors on $\C{T}$ coincide with those on the abelian category $\C A$ \cite[Theorem 5.2]{dftc}.
-Breuning also defined $K$-theory groups, that we denote $K_{0}(^{b}\!\C{T})$ and $K_{1}(^{b}\!\C{T})$, from the target of the univesal determinant functor, by analogy with the exact case considered by Deligne.
+Breuning defined recently a notion of determinant functor for triangulated categories.
+He showed that any triangulated category $\C{T}$ possesses a universal determinant functor $\det\colon \C T\r V({}^{b}\C T)$ \cite{dftc}, but he did not find a connection between $V({}^{b}\C T)$ and Neeman's $K$-theories of triangulated categories \cite{kttcneeman}.
+Notwithstanding, he proved that if $\C{T}$ has a bounded non-degenerate $t$-structure with heart $\C{A}$, e.g.~$\C T=D^{b}(\C A)$, determinant functors on $\C{T}$ essentially coincide with those on the abelian category $\C A$ in the sense of Deligne \cite[Theorem 5.2]{dftc}.
+In general, for an exact category $\C E$, not all determinant functors $\det\colon \C E\r\C P$ extend to a Breuning determinant functor $\det\colon D^{b}(\C E)\r\C P$.

-The $K$-theory of triangulated categories has been an object of discussion for several years.
-Schlichting showed that there cannot exist any higher $K$-theory of triangulated categories satisfying desirable properties such as functoriality, additivity, localisation, and agreement with Quillen's $K$-{theory} \cite{kttc}.
-Nevertheless, Neeman defined several $K$-theories for a given triangulated category $\C{T}$, given by spectra equipped with comparison maps \cite{kttcneeman},

-Here $K(^{d}\!\C{T})$ and $ K(^{v}\!\C{T})$ are functorial with respect to exact functors between triangulated categories, while $K(^{w}\!\C{T})$ is not.
-The definition of $K(^{d}\!\C{T})$ is based on the classical notion of \exact\ triangles, octahedra, etc., while $K(^{v}\!\C{T})$ uses Vaknin's notion of virtual triangle \cite{vt}.
-If $\C{T}$ has a bounded non-degenerate $t$-structure with heart $\C{A}$, Neeman constructs a comparison map

-All comparison maps are easily seen to induce isomorphisms in $K_{0}$.
-Neeman explicitly poses the open question of what happens in~$K_{1}$~\cite[Problem 1]{kttcneeman}.
-The spectrum $K(^{w}\!\C{T})$ is only defined when $\C{T}$ has models in the sense of Thomason~\cite{tt}.
-In this case, Neeman showed in a series of papers that the last comparison map factors through a weak equivalence, Restricted to~�$K_{0}$ and~$K_{1}$ this result is in some sense parallel to the aforementioned result of Breuning.

-In this paper we are able to generalise the notions above to the different levels of the hierarchy interpolating between exact and triangulated categories (Figure 1).
-We define suitable notions of determinant functor, and show they correspond to $K_0$ and $K_1$ via categories of `virtual objects'.
-In consequence we obtain several new results.

-More precisely, our aims in this paper are the following. \begin{itemize} \item Introduce a unified approach to determinant functors (Section \ref{unified}) and construct categories of virtual objects and universal determinant functors (Section \ref{universaldet}).
-For this purpose we use original methods which are interesting even for the known cases, since they are more explicit than~\cite{dc} and less technical than~\cite{dftc}.